GPS Dog Collar Versus Dog Microchip Showdown

 You may not be aware that there are also pet trackers on the market that don't rely on GPS technology, but radio frequency and they are extremely popular too.
 They can have a much longer range and also a much longer battery life.
 I have reviewed a number of radio frequency pet trackers and you can read all about them here: Marco Polo Pet Monitoring System, Loc8tor Pet Cat Locator and Loc8tor Lite

 Did you enjoy reading my article?
 Your friends and family might too.
-Feel free to share it with them on Facebook...
+Feel free to pin it on Pinterest or share it with them on Facebook...